 Professor

-Dr. Miller solves problems related to various aspects of fermentation.
-He develops strategies to improve the safety of fermented dairy products, especially Hispanic-style cheeses.
+Dr. Miller solves problems related to various aspects of microbial metabolism and fermentation.
 He evaluates the microbial metabolism of dietary components in the gut to maximize health benefits for humans.
-He develops contamination solutions for industrial fermentations.
-Lastly, he uses systems biology approaches to engineer fermentation microorganisms to produce value added products.
+He identifies microbial metabolites in fermented foods responsible for their unique health benefits.
+Lastly, he uses systems biology approaches to engineer fermentation microorganisms to produce value added products and designer probiotics.

 Manabu Nakamura